 Think of the animals

 Billions of animals are farmed and killed for meat each year.
 Most of them are raised in intensive factory farms, in cramped, overcrowded cages, sheds and pens.
 With no room to stretch limbs or wings and no access to daylight or fresh air, intensively reared animals are often diseased, injured and dying due to the unnatural conditions they are kept in.
 Farmed animals are subjected to mutilations such as having their beaks clipped, their teeth pulled out and their tails docked to stop them from pecking and wounding each other through boredom and frustration.
 All farmed animals end their lives with a brutal death at the slaughterhouse.
-Eating less meat is a compassionate step that helps prevent cruelty and suffering.
+Choosing plant-based food is a compassionate step that helps prevent cruelty and suffering.

 Alleviate world hunger